-There are about 11 agencies worldwide that specialise in providing DOI identifiers.
-Some of them work only with projects in a specific field, while others have regional restrictions.
-Crossref is the most global and significant of the agencies that provide DOIs.
+There are about 11 agencies worldwide that specialize in providing DOI identifiers.
+Some of them work only with projects in specific fields, while others have regional restrictions.
+Crossref is the most global and significant of the DOI registration agencies.
 All of its official sponsors also have the right to generate and assign this digital identifier.

-Scientific Publications is included in the list of official Crossref sponsors, so working with us is profitable and reliable!
+Scientific Publications is included in the list of official Crossref sponsors, so working with us is beneficial and reliable!

-Scientific research and publications are an important element in the development of science and society.
-For the convenience of identifying and searching for such materials, there is a unique identifier – DOI.
-It is assigned to each scientific work and is used in the digital environment for quick and accurate search for the necessary information.
+Scientific research and publications are an important element of the development of science and society.
+For convenient identification and search of such materials, a unique identifier — DOI — exists.
+It is assigned to each scientific work and used in the digital environment for quick and accurate information retrieval.

 If you are the author of a scientific work, you need to obtain a DOI for your publication.
-Scientific Publications is an official sponsor of Crossref and provides services for the generation and technical support of the DOI identifier and its components.
-We guarantee the creation of unique identifiers for each scientific work throughout the year so that your works are easily found and recognised in the digital environment.
+Scientific Publications is an official Crossref sponsor and provides services for generating and technically supporting DOI identifiers and their components.
+We guarantee the creation of unique identifiers for each scientific work throughout the year so that your works can be easily found and recognized in the digital environment.

 Each DOI is unique and unchangeable, allowing scientific studies to be identified at any time